nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 write_par("l2gen.par", par)
 ```

-Now, let's run l2gen using this new .par file.
+Now, let's run l2gen using this new par file AND the ancillary information in the par file generated by `getanc`.
 This can take several minutes.

 ```{code-cell} ipython3
 :scrolled: true